Andy4495/LCD_SharpBoosterPack_SPI/README.md

 So I am publishing this library separately so that it can be easily installed as a library for the Arduino IDE or CLI.
 This also makes it available for use in GitHub workflow actions.

+## Installation

+This library can be installed with the Arduino Library Manager with the library name `LCD_SharpBP_SPI`.

 ## Usage

 See the sketches in the `examples` folder.